tytydraco/yessleep/out/I_Am_Ancient_Evil_She_Had_Metrics.md

 In the warehouse, suffering required no such petition.
 She simply filtered by lowest productivity percentage and walked toward whoever appeared.

+I was still burning when she approached the man.

+---

 There was a man.
 Sweat darkened his collar.
 His hands moved on autopilot while his eyes tracked the restroom sign the way drowning men track the surface.